 In New York and across the country, there’s a disconnect between cyclists and drivers.
 According to recent road-usage studies, many drivers don’t use bikes and some don’t even own one.

-Psychological studies on the interactions between cyclists and drivers found that many motorists believe the streets belong to cars (or vehicle traffic in general).
+Psychological studies done through the Department of Sociology at the University of Hawaii on the interactions between cyclists and drivers found that many motorists believe the streets belong to cars (or vehicle traffic in general).
 So, when an incident does occur, it can often spark a fuse, leading to road rage.

 “Road rage is one of the most dangerous attitudes a driver can have,” Cellino said.
 “Every year, there are thousands of injuries caused by road raging drivers and in some cases, a driver can even face jail time as a result.”